A versatile and narrow linewidth infra-red radiation source for ro-vibration state selected preparation of molecules in molecular beams: Introduction

-In this paper we describe the design, construction, characterization and demonstration of a versatile SLM-MOPA based radiation source with active wavelength stabilization for molecular beam applications.
-Using this source we perform CO (v = 0 $\rightarrow$ 2, 4263 \cm{}) overtone excitation in a molecular beam as an example, thereby demonstrating the utility of the system for ro-vibrational state selected scattering experiments.
+In this paper, we describe the design, construction, characterization, and demonstration of a versatile SLM-MOPA-based radiation source with active wavelength stabilization, suitable for molecular beam applications.
+Using this source we perform CO (v = 0 $\rightarrow$ 2, 4263 \cm{}) direct overtone excitation in a molecular beam as an example for demonstrating the utility of the system for ro-vibration state-selected scattering experiments.
 We also show that this design can be extended, with a few additional components, to generate near and mid-IR wavelengths to access CO$_{2}$ (v = 0 $\rightarrow$ 3, 6970 \cm{}, asymmetric stretch) and CO (v = 0 $\rightarrow$ 1, 2147 \cm{}) transitions.